KabakiAntony/jsFormValidation/README.md

 It uses html5, css3 and vanilla js.

-the reason I am using the most simplest of elements is you have to understand how to use them before moving on to things like bootstrap and the js frameworks for the frontend.
+The reason I am using the most simplest of elements is you have to understand how to use them before moving on to things like bootstrap and the js frameworks for the frontend.